 One notable difference between Medicare Part C and Original Medicare is that Medicare Advantage plans may include prescription drug coverage (Medicare Part D) wrapped into the plan coverage.
 Also known as Medicare Advantage Prescription Drug plans, these plans give South Carolina beneficiaries the convenience of having all their health and prescription medication under one plan.

 If you are enrolled in a Medicare Advantage plan and want prescription drug coverage, you should get it through a Medicare Advantage plan that includes this benefit.
 You shouldn’t enroll in a Medicare Prescription Drug Plan if you’re already enrolled in a Medicare Advantage Prescription Drug plan.
 If you do, you’ll be automatically disenrolled from the Medicare Advantage plan and returned to Original Medicare.
 It’s important to understand your Medicare Part D options and how certain actions you take may affect your current coverage.

 As mentioned, before enrolling in a Medicare Advantage plan, it is important to compare all plan options in your area, since benefits, costs, and availability can vary from county to county.
 For example, some Medicare Advantage plans may have monthly premiums as low as $0; however, even if your service area has a Medicare Advantage plan with a $0 premium, you’ll need to keep paying your Medicare Part B premium.
 You may also have other plan costs, such as copayments, coinsurance, or deductibles.
 So remember that a $0 premium doesn’t mean that you won’t have any other plan costs.

 As you can see, you may have many Medicare Advantage plan options in South Carolina.
 Do you need help narrowing down those choices or finding coverage that may suit your needs?
-Contact eHealth, and a licensed insurance agent would be happy to help you navigate your Medicare coverage options.
+You can compare plans by entering your ZIP code in the box on this page and following the prompts.